 - Resource counts;

 - Active endpoints usage;

 - Network event timeline;

-Across the top of the dashboard are counts of the individual resources that exist on your network - gateways, services, clients, endpoint groups, AppWANs.
+Across the top of the dashboard are counts of the individual resources that exist on your network - AppWAN's, Services, Endpoints, Routers and Policies.
 Clicking on any of these boxes will bring you over to the management page for the particular resource, where you can add/modify/delete items.

 Network Usage (Current Cycle)

 This simple network utilization graph indicates how much data has traversed your network during the current billing cycle.
 It also extrapolates how much data you will consume by the end of the cycle, based on current usage patterns.

 This network utilization graph plots network usage over time.
 Use the time scale buttons, located in the upper right-hand corner of the pod, to zero in on the time period you are interested in viewing.
 When you change the time scale in this pod, it will also change the time scale in these other pods - endpoint usage, network event timeline, and open alarms.